Custom variable, created variable, UCA, User created axis

 Save Expression allows you to modify multiple expressions by delaying the data parse until you choose to apply.
 This gives the ability to control the actual moment that it gets applied.

-If you are the Project Owner and you have auto sync on, only Apply Expression will become active as the data is always applied when sync is on.
+If you are the Project Owner and have auto sync on, only Apply Expression is available as the expression is always applied to the data when sync is on.

 When creating a measure in a multi-level project, you can select the aggregation type.
 This changes the way the data are aggregated together.